kalperen/CamdenPlatform/ImageRecognition/README.md

 # Image Recognition

-This folder contains an image classifier to determine human body postures fromo live video footage.
+This folder contains an image classifier to determine human body postures from live video footage.

 ## References